 The third, fourth, and sixth cranial nerves each control different aspects of eye muscle position.
-Muscle control can be lost could be a result of one of those cranial nerves and result in Diplopia.
-CN3 the Oculomotor Nerve, CN4 the Trochlear Nerve or CN6 the Abducens Nerve.
+Diplopia could be the result of damage to CN3 the oculomotor nerve, CN4 the trochlear nerve or CN6 the abducens nerve.

-Gaze-evoked tinnitus (GET) is a form of Tinnitus that is affected by horizontal and / or vertical eye movement, not necessarily both.
+Gaze-evoked tinnitus (GET) is a form of Tinnitus sub-form of a class of tinnitus called somatosensory tinnitus; is affected by either; horizontal, or vertical, not necessarily both.
+Eye movements affect pitch and tone heard.
 Eye movements affect pitch and tone heard.

 The development of GET is one of the results of damage to hearing.
-GET can occur after removal of Vestibular Schwannoma (VS) aka Acoustic Neuroma (AN), which damages Cranial Nerve 8, associated with the Hearing and Balance Nerves.
-This can start after VS damage in one side of the head and seem to be a sound into that ear, when the eyes move.
-When VS damage occurs in both ears, aka Bilaterally, the sound might be in one or both ears, when the eyes move.
+GET can occur after removal of vestibular schwannoma (VS) or acoustic neuroma (AN), which damages cranial nerve 8, associated with the hearing and balance nerves.
+GET can start after VS damage in one side of the head and seem to be a sound into that ear when the eyes move.
+When VS damage occurs in both ears, also known as bilateral damage; the sound might be in one or both ears, when the eyes move.

-It is unknown exactly why this form of Tinnitus occurs, since it does not always occur after removal of VS, but it is believed to be the result of the brains attempts at reorganization of sound.
+It is unknown exactly why this form of Tinnitus occurs, since it does not always occur after removal of VS, but it is believed to be the result of the brains attempts to find sound.